WindsurfingNSW at Sydney Festival of Boating

 Buying a cheap board on ebay or borrowing equipment from a friend and trying to teach yourself is not a good way to get started on your windsurfing journey.
 You wouldn’t try to learn to snow ski on 1970s-era wooden planks you found under your grandfather’s house; nor should you try windsurfing because you found an old board in council-cleanup.
 Old boards are heavy, unstable and usually missing crucial parts which can be difficult to replace.
 Do yourself a favour and learn windsurfing the easy, fun and safe way, from an expert, using their specially-selected, beginner-friendly equipment.

 Lessons are a great way to get started.
-In Sydney you can learn at Balmoral Sailing School, which is the only commercial hire and lesson operation in Sydney, or at one of several sailing clubs around the harbour and Botany Bay in their learn-to-windsurf programs.
+In Sydney you can learn at commercial operations including, Balmoral Sailing School or Rippers Watersports Academy, or at one of several sailing clubs around the harbour and Botany Bay in their learn-to-windsurf programs.
 Sailing clubs can be more cost effective and you will meet other windsurfers to sail with; we’re a friendly bunch!
 Where to learn windsurfing

 After you have had a few lessons you will be ready to buy your own equipment and start heading out on your own.
 Ask your instructor or an expert windsurf store for advice on which board is best for you.
 Most people start with an entry level board, but upgrade to something faster after one or two seasons.
 Buying second hand equipment is a great way to get started, but be warned: there is lots of excellent used equipment available, but lots of rubbish too: don’t buy second hand equipment without seeking expert advice on your planned purchase from your instructor, sailing club member or windsurfing shop.